Unit 5: Telemedicine Services

 2.5 Introduction to Telemedicine

 Many factors can make it difficult for patients to get appropriate medical care when they need it — geography, weather, availability of specialists, transportation, and others.
-With advancements in technology that allow for visual communications and information exchange at a distance, the telemedicine field is evolving rapidly to meet the needs of the patient community.
+With advancements in technology that allow for communications and information exchange at a distance, the telemedicine field is evolving rapidly to meet the needs of the patient community.

 Telemedicine includes a growing variety of applications and services using two-way forms of telecommunications technology.
 The use of this technology is now becoming integrated into the ongoing operations of hospitals, specialty departments, and physician offices.
 For both providers and patients, telemedicine can play a significant role in facing the challenges of maintaining or improving health care outcomes while reducing costs.